simonmichael/hledger/doc/site/index.md

 hledger is a computer program for easily tracking money, time, or other commodities, on unix, mac and windows.
-With simple yet powerful functionality accessed from command line or web browser, it is a reliable, flexible, future-proof alternative to Quicken or GnuCash.
+With simple yet powerful functionality accessed from command line or web browser, it is a reliable, lightweight alternative to Quicken or GnuCash.
 I use it for:

 - tracking spending and income